Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     git commit -m "Initialize Variables.ps1"
     ```

+This sets the basics for Git and variables.
+We can now proceed with creating our first project.

 ### 2. Create the backend API project (Web API)

 - In the terminal execute `dotnet --info`.
 Take note of the intalled .NET SDK versions.